jenarros/yagochess/README.md

 # Yet Another Game of Chess

-Run with:
+Simple game of chess I initially wrote in Java as part of a Computer Science course in 2003.
+Recently rewritten in Kotlin.

+Design and implementation details are discussed in the [wiki](https://github.com/jenarros/yagochess/wiki).

+## Play game from source

+You will need Java 11+ to compile and run the game.

 ```
+git clone git@github.com:jenarros/yagochess.git
+cd yagochess
-./gradlew run
+./gradlew yagoc-desktop:runApp
 ```

 ## TODO

 ### Distribution

 - Provide windows build

-### Implementation

-- Make alphabeta iterative

 ### Performance

-- Review if additional use of @JvmStatic and @JvmField
+- Review if additional performance improvements can be done
+- Make alphabeta algorithm iterative

-### Gameplay
+## Gameplay

+- Implement checkmate due to repeated configuration 3 times

+## UI

+- Implement console UI
+- Tidy up settings popups
 - Separate debug log from move log
-- Serialize games in plain text instead of binary
 - Should restart reset to defaults or to current options?

-- Checkmate due to repeated configuration 3 times
+## Open/Save

+- Serialize games in plain text instead of binary.
+Use algebraic notation.